-3.1.
-Descriptive statistics of study variables

-The mean and standard deviation of age of the subjects in the karyotype and GCH groups were 32.83 ± 6.45 and 31.03 ± 6.14, respectively.
-Due to the normality of data distribution using independent t-test between age variables in karyotype and GCH groups, there is a significant relationship between these two groups and age variables (p=0.02).
+The mean and standard deviation of age in the karyotype and GCH groups were 32.83 ± 6.45 and 31.03 ± 6.14, respectively.
+Due to the normality of data distribution using independent t-test between age variables in karyotype and GCH groups, there was a significant relationship between two groups and age variables (p=0.02).
 In terms of the number of gravities in both groups, the highest frequency was related to the number of gravities one and two with 40 (31.3%) and 39 (32.8%) in the karyotype and GCH groups, respectively.
-While the lowest frequency of gravities in both groups is related to the number of gravities five with a frequency of 2 (1.7%) in GCH group and 4 (3.1%) in karyotype group.
-In general, the results presented that there is no statistically significant relationship between the number of gravities in the two groups (p=0.95).
+While the lowest frequency of gravities in both groups was related to the number of gravities five with a frequency of 2 (1.7%) in the GCH group and 4 (3.1%) in the karyotype group.
+In general, our results showed there was no statistically significant relationship between the number of gravities in two groups (p=0.95) (Table 1).

-In terms of number of parities, 47 (39.5%) in GCH group and 46 (35.9%) in karyotype group had not parity.
+In terms of number of parities, 47 (39.5%) in GCH group and 46 (35.9%) in the karyotype group had no parity.
 On the other hand, 40 (33.6%) and 45 (35.2%) had one parity in the karyotype and GCH groups, respectively.
-The lowest number of parities in two groups is related to the number 4 parity with frequency 1 (0.8%) in GCH group and 4 3 (2.3%) in karyotype group.
-The result of Chi-square test indicated that there is no statistically significant relationship between the number of parities in the two groups of karyotypes and GCH (p=0.088).
+The lowest number of parities in both groups was related to the number of 4 parity with frequency 1 (0.8%) in the GCH group and 4 3 (2.3%) in the karyotype group.
+The result of Chi-square test indicated that there was no statistically significant relationship between the number of parities between two groups (p=0.088).

 Also, no abortion history was reported in 93 cases (39.5%) and 101 cases (78.9%) in the karyotype and GCH groups, respectively.
-While in 21 cases (33.6%) in the karyotype group and 24 cases (18.8%) in the GCH group had a history of one abortion.
-The results revealed that there was no statistically significant relationship between the number of abortions in the two groups of karyotypes and GCH (p=0.7).
+While in 21 cases (33.6%) in the karyotype group and 24 cases (18.8%) in the GCH group, there was a history of one abortion.
+The results revealed that there was no statistically significant relationship between the number of abortions in both groups (p=0.7).

-3.2.
-Evaluation of analysis results in two groups Karyotype and GCH

 Table 2 shows the results of sample analysis in two groups.
-In the present study, the total number of cases was 247 with 128 cases in the karyotype group and 119 cases in group CGH.
-Based on the results of the analysis, 116 samples (90.6%) in the karyotype group and 99 samples (83.2%) in the CGH group showed normal karyotype.
-4.2% (5 samples) of chromosomal abnormalities in the CGH group shows trisomy while in the karyotype group 7.9% (10 samples) of them is trisomy.
-The results of karyotypes related to other chromosomal abnormalities in the two groups of karyotypes and GCH are shown in Table 2.
-In the present study, CGH array analysis on chromosomal abnormalities identified copy number variation (CNV) in about 9.2% (11 samples) of cases that was not observed by karyotype analysis.
+In the present study, the total number of cases was 247 with 128 cases in the karyotype group and 119 cases in the CGH group.
+116 samples (90.6%) in the karyotype group and 99 samples (83.2%) in the CGH group showed normal karyotype.
+4.2% (5 samples) of chromosomal abnormalities in the CGH group displayed trisomy while in the karyotype group 7.9% (10 samples) was trisomy.
+The results of karyotypes related to other chromosomal abnormalities in two groups is shown in Table 2.
+In the present study, CGH array analysis on chromosomal abnormalities showed copy number variation (CNV) in about 9.2% (11 samples) of cases that was not observed by karyotype analysis.
 The frequency of syndromes diagnosed only by CGH is shown in Table 3.

-3.3.
-Risk factors structural chromosomal in two groups Karyotype and GCH
+Risk factors structural chromosomal in the Karyotype and GCH groups

-Frequency and percent risk factors structural chromosomal in two groups karyotype and CGH presented in figure 4. based on the results of the present study, a statistically significant relationship was observed in term of history of disabled children in family, old age of the mother, history of anomalies, screening of the first trimester of pregnancy, increased NT (p<0.05).
+Frequency and percent risk factors structural chromosomal in two groups is presented in Table 4.
+A statistically significant relationship was observed in term of history of disabled children in family, maternal age, history of anomalies, screening of the first trimester of pregnancy, and increased NT (p<0.05).